 IWF Acts Decisively to Restore ReputationJanuary 22, 2020

-Doha, 22 January 2019; Meeting in Doha today, an extraordinary meeting of the IWF Executive Board (EB) responded to allegations made by a television report that aired on Germany’s ARD, and acted decisively to restore the IWF’s reputation.
+In an extraordinary meeting of the IWF Executive Board (EB) in Doha 22 January in 2019 the EB responded to allegations made by a television report that aired on Germany’s ARD, and acted decisively to restore the IWF’s reputation.